0xYao/twreach/README.md

 - If the project has more 1,000 ETH (i.e. they are a very successful project) of total volume, then we will like and reply to one of their tweets before we send the DM to increase our chance

+## Common Errors

+- You need elevated access for Twitter App you created.

 ## Customizing your CLI

 Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.